vivasa/image-stack/README.md

-# React Image Viewer
+# React Data Viewer

-This is a single-page React application that displays random images from Unsplash.
+This is a single-page React application that displays random data fetched from a specified API.
+By default, it fetches and displays images from Unsplash, but it can also be configured to fetch data from other APIs.

 ## Features

-- Random image fetch from Unsplash
+- Random image fetch from Unsplash or data from other APIs
-- Maintain the images in a stack
+- Maintain the fetched data in a stack
+- Flexibility to select the fetcher function via environment variables

 ## Getting Started